-How do you take a good listing and turn it into a great one?
+How do you turn a good listing into a great one?
 With standout property listings, that’s how.

-For one thing, you take your shot and you take it again, and again and I’m talking about pictures!
-In this post, we’re going to talk about Photo Tips For Standout Property Listings.
+For one thing, you take your shot and take it repeatedly, and I’m talking about pictures!
+In this post, we will talk about Photo Tips For Standout Property Listings.

-As a real estate investor, I’m always surprised by the photos that agents or other investors choose to include with their property listings because they select photos that will never attract any buyers.
+As a real estate investor, I’m always surprised by the photos agents or other investors choose to include with their property listings because they select photos that will never attract buyers.

-I see a few eyesores in many listings, for example, dirty mirrors, pet food bowls, some have toilet seats up and broken swing sets.
+I see a few eyesores in many listings, for example, dirty mirrors and pet food bowls.
+Some have toilet seats up and broken swing sets.
 Under these circumstances, these photos will not bring a great first impression to a potential buyer, and having these eyesores will push away potential buyers instead.

 First impressions aren’t just for people… They’re for properties, too.